craftercms/craftercms/README.md

 ./startup.sh
 ```

-Both of thoese options will:
+Both of those options will:

 * Start Apache tomcat on default ports (8080,8009,8005) [See Gradle task on how to change default ports]#GradleTasks
 * Start Solr server on port 8984